50 Years of Musicians from Marlboro

 Radio Broadcasts.
 New York’s WQXR celebrated with four programs featuring terrific historic and recent performances from Vermont and on tour, and commentary from musicians describing what makes Marlboro like no other place.
 The programs are a delight, and you can listen to them here.

 Stellar Ensembles.
-The musicians on our concert series at Carnegie Hall and in Boston, Philadelphia, Washington, D.C. and Greenwich, and on our National Tour were truly exceptional.
+The musicians on our concert series at Carnegie Hall and in Boston, Philadelphia, Washington, D.C., and Greenwich and on our National Tour were truly exceptional.
 Each group featured Marlboro’s recipe for pairing eminent artists with exciting young musical leaders; fascinating programs, all three including works by Marlboro resident composers; and music-making imbued with passion and love.
-It was especially nice to see Samuel Rhodes—formerly of the Juilliard Quartet, who played in our very first tour season—now sharing his insights with young artists who were the same age as he some fifty years ago.
+It was especially nice to see Samuel Rhodes—formerly of the Juilliard Quartet, who played in our very first tour season—now sharing his insights with young artists who were the same age as he some 50 years ago.